 Break Down Your Bed

-It’s likely that you assembled your bed inside your bedroom, which means there’s no way of knowing if your bed frame can actually fit through your doors, halls, and out your house.
+It’s likely that you assembled your bed inside your bedroom, which means there’s no way of knowing if your bed frame can actually fit through your doors, halls, and out of your house.
 The best way to move your bed frame is the say way you moved it in: in pieces.
 Disassemble your bed, and it’ll be easier and safer to move.

-Know How to Wrap & Protect Furniture
+Wrap & Protect Furniture

 One of the best ways to wrap furniture is by using bubble wrap, plastic sheeting, or moving blankets.
 Bubble wrap is great at protecting delicate wood pieces, and plastic wrap or plastic sofa covers protect upholstered items.
 Bubble wrap is also ideal for protecting glass tabletops and mirrors.
 We recommend taping a giant “X” on the item so if the wrap rips, it will be less likely to shatter.
 When wrapping glass, a mirror, or a frame, corners often get damaged, so wrap the edges carefully for extra protection.